How to Use Situation-Behavior-Impact (SBI) to Give Feedback

 This success of SBI is enhanced when the feedback, which is one-way, is accompanied by an inquiry about intent, which makes the conversation two-way:

 - Intent.
 Ask about the person’s original intentions.
 This enables you to close the gap between impact and intent.

 - Example: “What were you hoping to accomplish with that?” or “What was going on for you?”

 Inquiring about intent prevents us from veering off in the wrong direction based on faulty assumptions.

 Extending the SBI feedback model to SBI-I allows the conversation to address what’s behind a person’s actions.
 This not only clarifies things, but it also builds trust and understanding.
 Simple solutions usually follow.

 Inquiring about intent is also where good coaching starts.

 When you inquire about intention, motivation, or what is behind the action, you are essentially in a coaching conversation — one that can make a positive difference well before a performance review or disciplinary conversation.
 Learn more about how to have a coaching conversation.

-You can learn even more about using the SBI-I model in our leadership coaching skills course Better Conversations and Coaching, or how your entire organization can build a coaching culture, from the front desk to the corner office, with our program Better Conversations Every Day.
+You can learn even more about using the SBI feedback model in our leadership coaching skills course Better Conversations and Coaching, or help your entire organization build a coaching culture with our program Better Conversations Every Day.